scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 * Check out the #dev-chat channel on our [Discord.](https://chat.avalabs.org)
 * Make an issue or pull request on our [Github.](https://github.com/ava-labs/avalanchego)

+## How can I get all transactions?

+You can use [Ortelius](https://github.com/ava-labs/ortelius), our indexer.

 ## What is the `id` field in every API call?
 Do I need to change it?